Snuneymuxw First Nation

 The Snuneymuxw First Nation (pronounced [snʊˈneɪməxʷ]) is located in and around the city of Nanaimo on east-central Vancouver Island, British Columbia, Canada.
 The nation previously had also occupied territory along the Fraser River, in British Columbia.

 Prior to European colonization of the Americas and the creation of Indian reserves in the nineteenth century, this people occupied a wide region of south-central Vancouver Island, where they had lived for more than 5,000 years.
 Snuneymuxw Territory extended to the Gulf Islands, and the Fraser River in the British Columbia; it was in the centre of Coast Salish territory.
 Their language is Hul’qumi’num.

-The Snuneymuxw First Nation operates Newcastle Island Marine Provincial Park.
+The Snuneymuxw First Nation operates Saysutshun (Newcastle Island Marine) Park.

 Language

 The SFN speak the Hul'q'umi'num dialect of Hul’q’umi’num’, Halq'eméylem, hən̓q̓əmin̓əm.
 This is a Coast Salish language, part of the Salishan language family.

 According to the Snuneymuxw First Nation Language Needs Assessment report of January 2009, published by the First Peoples' Heritage Language & Culture Council (FPHLCC), of a total population of 1560 (with 550 on reserve and 1010 off-reserve), there were 25 people who spoke and understood the language fluently.
 Eleven of these persons were between the ages of 65–74, 13 were between the ages of 75–84, and one was 85 and over.
 There were 35 who understood and/or spoke the language somewhat.
 Four were between the ages of 25–44, 23 were between the ages of 45–54, and 8 were between the ages of 55–64.
 Some 25 people were learning the language.
 Of that group, 15 were between the ages of 15–19, 2 were between the ages of 25–44, 4 were between the ages of 45–54, and 4 were between the ages of 55–64.

 The language assessment noted that the First Nation had four small reserves at the time.
 City water had been suspended in 1992 at one reserve because of contamination, and new infrastructure was not built for 20 years.
 This prevented development of the reserves for such needs as housing, and many people lived off-reserve.